librato/api-docs/source/includes/_chart-tokens.md

 POST https://metrics-api.librato.com/v1/charts
 ```

->Create a chart token for the instrument with ID 1848
+>Example Request: Create a chart token for the instrument with ID 1848

 ```shell
 curl \